Michigan Bicycle Accident Lawyers

 Michigan has enacted several statutes and regulations that establish cyclists' rights and motorists' duties.
 Understanding these laws is critical to building a strong claim:

 Cyclists' rights on roadways (MCL 257.657).
 Michigan law provides that every person riding a bicycle on a roadway has all the rights and is subject to all the duties applicable to the driver of a vehicle.
 This means cyclists may legally occupy a lane, ride through intersections, and use roadways where no bike lane exists.
-Motorists who fail to respect these rights are negligent.
+Motorists who fail to respect these rights create strong evidence of negligence.

 No-fault PIP applicability for cyclists.
 When a bicycle-motor vehicle crash occurs, the cyclist may access Personal Injury Protection benefits under Michigan's no-fault system.
-If the cyclist carries their own auto insurance, PIP is filed through that policy.
-Otherwise, coverage may come from the striking vehicle's insurer or the Michigan Assigned Claims Plan.
-PIP covers medical expenses and up to 85% of lost wages regardless of fault.
+The priority analysis generally starts with the cyclist's own auto policy, a spouse's policy, or a resident-relative policy under MCL 500.3114(1).
+If no household coverage applies, MCL 500.3115 generally points non-occupant claims to the Michigan Assigned Claims Plan.
+PIP can cover medical expenses and wage loss regardless of fault, subject to the No-Fault Act and policy limits.

 Statute of limitations (MCL 600.5805).
-You have three years from the date of the accident to file a personal injury lawsuit.
-The deadline for no-fault PIP benefits is one year (MCL 500.3145).
+You generally have three years from the date of the accident to file a personal injury lawsuit.
+For no-fault PIP benefits, MCL 500.3145 generally requires written notice of injury to the proper insurer within one year after the accident unless the insurer has already paid PIP benefits.
+Lawsuit timing, tolling, and the one-year-back rule can affect what is recoverable.
 Acting quickly preserves both your legal rights and the evidence needed to prove your case.

 Case Results That Speak for Themselves